emilio2hd/myinterviews/README.md

 The container has the port **3000** exposed.

-The application does not contains a database, so you must inform the data base info by environment variables
+The application does not contain a database, so you must inform the database info via environment variables.

 ### Build container